caramelslice/GA_DS/Assignment2/readme.md

 This file contains data related to number of riders (casual, members, and total) for each hour, compared to stats for that time, such as temperature, windspeed. the file bikeshare.txt will explain it in more detail.

-Questions:
-1. Explore the data in both hourly and daily counts.
+Question 1.
+Explore the data in both hourly and daily counts.
 You'll need to aggregate by day to generate the daily data.
-2. Visualise the relationships between the ridership and different features.
+Question 2.
+Visualise the relationships between the ridership and different features.
-- In assignment code file
+Answer: In assignment code file

-3. Explain which features seem to be the strongest indicators for each type of ridership (casual and noncasual).
+Question 3.
+Explain which features seem to be the strongest indicators for each type of ridership (casual and noncasual).
 Do 4. certain features come off as better tells for one over the other?
 - The time of the day and the day of the week have strong influence on casual and noncasual riderships.

-4. Summarise your results.
+Question 4.
+Summarise your results.
 - casual users ride more on the weekends
 - register users ride more during the week